getfidia/fidia-payment-widget/README.md

 ## 🚀 Usage

 ### HTML
 Embedding a Fidia payment link/product or booking on your website is super simple.
 First, you need to import our embed script.
-Add the below snippet to anywhere within your html code.
+Add the below snippet anywhere within your HTML code.

 #### Payment Link
 ```html